lukesnowden/laraview/README.md

 ![ViewCommand](./readme/laraview-view--customer.edit.png)

-The View stub has now been created and located in `app/Laraview/CustomerEdit/`.
-We can now register this View, I suggest creating a new service provider to keep things clean:
+The `View` stub has now been created and located in `app/Laraview/CustomerEdit/`.
+We can now register this `View`, I suggest creating a new service provider to keep things clean:

 ```cli
 php artisan make:provider ViewServiceProvider